-Scarf – A wool or cashmere scarf is the perfect cold weather accessory.
-You can go with a fall/winter solid, neutral color – like grey – and your scarf will work with anything in your closet.
+A wool or cashmere scarf is the perfect cold weather accessory.
+You can go with a fall/winter solid, neutral color (like grey) and your scarf will work with anything in your closet.
 Or choose a standout statement scarf in a colorful plaid.
-Our guide to scarves – with details on fabrics, knots, and more – can help.

-Weekender Watch – Even if you’re used to checking the time on your phone, your timepiece is a fun way to show off personal style.
-This unique strap goes well with the classic Timex watch and looks right at home as a fall staple.
-It may even become your new everyday statement piece.
+Even if you’re used to checking the time on your phone, your timepiece is a fun way to show off personal style.
+A Timex

 Tired of the mess you see in and around the sink after trimming your beard?
-This beard and stubble trimmer from Philips Norelco comes equipped with a hair-capturing vacuum.
+This Philips Norelco trimmer comes equipped with a hair-capturing vacuum.
 At first it sounds like a gimmick, but after you use it a few times you’ll realize it cuts down on the mess by about 90%.